Film Crew Positions

 Pre-production crew members

-Story Editor – The story editor supervises the work of the story analysts for the studios.
-The analysts check out various screenplays, books, and more literary pieces looking for something that will work well for a move.
-They will write a synopsis of the option they choose while the editor will review it and then pass it on to the “higher-ups” for a possible development into a motion picture.
+The story editor supervises the work of the story analysts for the studios.
+The analysts check out various screenplays, books, and more literary pieces looking for something that will work well for a movie.
+They will write a synopsis of the option they choose while the editor will review it and then pass it on to the “higher-ups” for possible development into a motion picture.

-Writer – The term “Written By” that you see in the credits is a Writers Guild of America designation meaning “Original Story and Screenplay By.”
-The writer will create and shape a story of their own, adapt a book into a screenplay or work with a play to be used for the big screen.
+The term “Written By” that you see in the credits is a Writers Guild of America designation meaning “Original Story and Screenplay By.”
+The Writer will create and shape a story of their own, adapt a book into a screenplay, or work with a play to be used for the big screen.
 Scripts often go through many writers’ hands, which results in the Writer’s Guild of America determining who receives screen credit as the Writer.

 There are other pre-production crew members, but this list includes some of the most prominent.

 The unit production manager (U.P.M.) stays on top of reports for the daily financial operation to a production manager.
 At times, the U.P.M. will look for locations as well and help with planning.
 When considering film crew positions, it is important to factor the UPM into the equation.

 The line producer stays on top of the budget.
 They control things like the star’s payment and also daily expenses that come up with things like gear rentals and more.
 The production manager also shares his or her expenses to the line producer.